Patribots4738/Crescendo2024/README.md

   ###  <img src= "images/surelyanote.png" width="2.5%" /> Note Detection
-  > Using `Limelight`'s machine learning algorithm accelerated by a `Google Coral`, we can detect notes from ~13 feet away.
-Note detection is incorporated in our modular autonomous logic, allowing the robot to hone in on a note and intake it by itself by using path generation and a holonomic drive controller.
-This is especially useful when the robot is at the center line where path generation without vision can become inaccurate, preventing notes from bumping off of a swerve module.
-Additionally, we can skip over a spike if no note is detected, helping us cut off the faster robots on the other alliance.
+  > Using `Limelight`'s machine learning algorithm accelerated by a `Google Coral`, we detected notes from ~13 feet away at SDR and Bayou regional.
+Note detection was incorporated in our modular autonomous logic, allowing the robot to hone in on a note and intake it by itself by using path generation and a holonomic drive controller.
+This was especially useful when the robot is at the center line where path generation without vision became inaccurate, preventing notes from bumping off of a swerve module.
+Additionally, we could skip over a spike if no note was detected, helping us cut off the faster robots on the other alliance.
 Those opposing robots are fast!

   > Here is a GIF of Terry detecting a note and chasing it! 🦖🔎